Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Results

-To identify which specific events drive the performance of these methods, we analyze the predicted loss series of CPA tests over the full horizon of availability for the three cryptocurrencies Bitcoin, Cardano, and Tether separately.
-We furthermore show which covariates are important over the full data and specific time periods using variable importance measures of GRF-X.
+To identify dynamics of the obtained results and the effect of specific events, we analyze the predicted loss series of CPA tests over the full horizon of availability for the three cryptocurrencies Bitcoin, Cardano, and Tether separately.
+We furthermore show how the impact of covariates on forecast performance changes dynamically over time using variable importance measures of GRF-X.

 We choose Bitcoin since it is the largest currency by market cap, with the longest data availability, Tether as the largest stablecoin by daily volume and market cap, and Cardano as a fairly new (i.e. fewer observations), however large currency (again by market cap), which can be used for smart contracts, identity verification, or supply chain tracking\footnote{See e.g. \url{https://cardano.org/enterprise/}, accessed 19/05/2022.}.
 Since we deal with VaR-predictions, the initial loss function is the quantile loss with a quantile $\alpha=0.05$.